hkarthik7/PSDB/docs/Get-PSDBConnectionString.md

 `New-PSDBConnectionString` function to form the connection string.
 Then it can be passed to helper functions `Get-PSDBDatabaseData` and `Invoke-PSDBDatabaseQuery` to connect and work with Sql database.

+These connection strings are available in [Connection Strings Website](https://www.connectionstrings.com/sql-server/).

 ## EXAMPLES

 ### Example 1